 Let’s see, what might you want to know about me?
 I was born March 4, 1994 (because I’ll never remember to update this if I put my current age).
 I have a degree in Nutrition that I in no way use professionally.
+I’m an INFJ and Enneagram 1.
 I live in Raleigh, NC with my dog and two cats, but I prefer the cold (although I’ve never lived up north, so take that for what you will).

 I started this blog in college after being diagnosed with ulcerative colitis (a chronic autoimmune digestive disease), and it mainly functioned as an outlet for my rants and ramblings about nutrition and gut health as I navigated my rocky relationship with my colon.
 (We have since divorced due to irreconcilable differences.)